ruchisahota/gaia/v1/doc/documentation.md

 # DependencyMap

-## Description
+> Operations:

 This api returns a data structure representing the graph of all processing units and their connections in a particular namespace, in a given time window.
-To pass the time window you can use the query parameters "startAbsolute", "endAbsolute", "startRelative", "endRelative".
-For example "https://squall.aporeto.com/dependencymaps?startAbsolute=1489132800000&endAbsolute=1489219200000"
+To pass the time window you can use the query parameters 'startAbsolute', 'endAbsolute', 'startRelative', 'endRelative'.

+For example
+  "/dependencymaps?startAbsolute=1489132800000&endAbsolute=1489219200000"

 ## Attributes